-showing that choosing constant $\sigma^2$ is equivalent to training with $\beta\text{-ELBO}$, hence, it simply rescales the effective KL weight (capacity control).
-In this paper we will utilize $\beta\text{-ELBO}$ for training, the heteroscedastic case is discussed below.
+showing that choosing constant $\sigma^2$ is equivalent to training with a $\beta$--ELBO, with $\beta$ simply rescaling the effective KL weight (capacity control).
+In this paper we directly use a $\beta$--ELBO for training.

-\paragraph{Heteroscedastic observation model (general form).} If we allow the observation variance to depend on $x$ and the sampled weights $\theta$,
+\paragraph{Heteroscedastic observation model (scalar case).} If we allow the observation variance to depend on $x$ and the sampled weights $\theta$,

-the per-example $\beta$-ELBO becomes
+the per-example $\beta$--ELBO becomes